New Venture Gear ID

 One aftermarket source for a new top cover lid assembly is Allstate Gear

 If you have an aftermarket lid with no numbers, it is almost certainly the shorter lid used by Dodge & early GM.
 We are reluctant to discuss stub depth here as it is hard to measure and easy to confuse but depth from flange face (w/ base gasket removed) to bottom of notch in rails would be ~ 1.75" for Dodge & early GM, 2.00" for late GM.
 This depth is best measured on the trans; to measure stub length on the base you must include the gasket to get the correct flange reference.
-Notice in the pic below the stock base housing remains the same for all years - only the stub length changes.
+Notice in the pic below that the stock base housing remains the same for all years - only the stub length changes.

 |6 speed (cast iron case)|